subin424/Moodify/Project/Code/README.md

-"It is Storage space for source code files."
+"It is storage space for source code files."